-HIGHER BUILDINGS POLICY
+HIGHER BUILDING POLICY

-The Higher Buildings Policy was formulated to mark the prominence of the Central Business District in Vancouver's downtown skyline with the highest buildings.
+The Higher Building Policy was formulated to shape the skyline with the highest buildings to mark the prominence of the Central Business District.
 It applies exclusively to new buildings that seek significant additional height above their current zoning allowance and high building developments in the Vancouver view corridors in Downtown, False Creek, or Queen Elizabeth Park areas.
 The buildings must achieve Passive House certification or achieve specified energy targets and connect to an approved Low Carbon Energy System.
-This policy must be used in conjunction with other applicable policies, such as the Green Buildings Policy for Rezoning that applies to all developments subject to the Higher Building Policy.
+This policy must be used in conjunction with other applicable policies, such as the Green Building Policy for Rezoning that applies to all developments subject to the Higher Building Policy.